SITH-Project/Documentation/pages/01.home/default.md

 -------

 ## What is SITH?
-SITH is a tool, inspired from Aurora-Incident-Response (https://github.com/cyb3rfox/Aurora-Incident-Response), manage an incident allowing cybersecurity in the form of tickets, in a collaborative manner, via a web interface.
+SITH is a OpenSource tool, inspired from Aurora-Incident-Response (https://github.com/cyb3rfox/Aurora-Incident-Response), manage an incident allowing cybersecurity in the form of tickets, in a collaborative manner, via a web interface.
 This tool aims to help security teams to gather information into a simple interface.
 Any analyst team can share together inflammations on the same case.

 **This version of this tool is « FOR TEST ONLY ».**